-For more information about our new Organics Curbside Collection program click here.
+For more information about our Organics Curbside Collection program click here.

 Permitted Garbage Containers

 Each household is permitted one waterproof container of heavy plastic or light weight galvanized sheeting with a close fitting lid and a maximum capacity of 98 litres.
 The maximum permitted weight when filled with garbage is 20 kilograms.
 Plastic bags are not allowed; all garbage must be in wildlife resistant containers.
-The Town bylaw also stipulates that garbage containers must not be placed at the curb prior to 7 a.m. on your scheduled collection day, in an effort to minimize wildlife conflicts.
+The Town bylaw also stipulates that garbage containers must not be placed at the curb between 7 a.m. and 8 a.m. on your scheduled collection day, in an effort to minimize wildlife conflicts.

 Garbage Tags for Excess Garbage

-The Town sells garbage tags for those who live in the Town.
+The Town sells garbage tags for those who live within Town of Gibsons boundaries.
 Garbage tags may be used by residents to ensure collection of garbage in excess of the weekly limit.
-The tags may be purchased for $3.00 each at the Town of Gibsons office, 474 South Fletcher Road.
+The tags may be purchased for $3.00 each at Town Hall, 474 South Fletcher Road.
 Please be advised that drivers will not accept cash.